sugarlabs/musicblocks/guide/README.md

 At the top of the example above, a single *Note value* block is shown.
 The `1/8` is the note value, in this case, an eighth note.
 The pitch, specified by the *Pitch* block, contains a pitch, `La` at `Octave 4`.
-At the bottom, two consecutive notes are shown.
+At the bottom, two notes that are played consecutively are shown.

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/note2.svg'</img>